satyam8140/Food-Calorie/README.md

    1. P.Pouladzadeh, S.Shirmohammadi, and R.Almaghrabi, “Measuring Calorie and Nutrition from Food Image”, IEEE Transactions on Instrumentation & Measurement, Vol.63, No.8, p.p.
 1947 – 1956, August 2014.

    2. Parisa Pouladzadeh, Abdulsalam Yassine, and Shervin Shirmohammadi, “Foodd: An image-based food detection dataset for calorie measurement,” in InternationalConferenceonMultimediaAssistedDietaryManagement, 2015

-   3. Meghana M Reddy, “Calorie-estimation-from-food-images-opencv”, [Git repo](https://github.com/meghanamreddy/Calorie-estimation-from-food-images-OpenCV) , May 2016

-<a href="mailto:vinayak.sable.56@gmail.com">@vinayak</a> What do you think about these ?